-Family Coverage-the enrollment of a Participating Employee and two (2) or more Eligible Dependents under the Plan.
+Family Coverage-enrollment of a Participating Employee and one (1) or more Eligible Dependent(s) under the Plan.

 Freestanding Diabetes Facility-a person or entity that is recognized by the American Diabetes Association, and/or otherwise acting under the scope of its license, where required, to render Covered Services.